AshotHeb/task-tumo/README.md

 # Vue Task

-A modern Vue.js 3 application built with TypeScript, Vite, Pinia, and Tailwind CSS.
+A modern Vue.js 3 application built with TypeScript, Vite, and Pinia.
 This project follows best practices for component architecture, state management, and API integration.

 ## Tech Stack